mirror/chromium/styleguide/web/web.md

 * Use single-quotes instead of double-quotes for all strings.
     * `clang-format` now handles this automatically.

-* Omit curly braces for single-line if statements.

 * Use ES5 getters and setters
     * Use `@type` (instead of `@return` or `@param`) for JSDoc annotations on getters/setters